Kick-Ass 2 (film): Reception

 Mark Olsen of the Los Angeles Times said "Kick-Ass 2 is a lesser version of what it appears to be, an uncertain jumble rather than a true exploration of outrage, violence and identity."
 Olsen found Hit-Girl dealing with ordinary life more interesting than Kick-Ass trying to be a superhero, but feels the story is marred by bad jokes about bodily functions.
-He criticized Taylor-Johnson's performance as "a charisma-free zone".
+He criticised Taylor-Johnson's performance as "a charisma-free zone".
 Manohla Dargis of The New York Times said "There isn't anything good to say about Kick-Ass 2, the even more witless, mirthless follow-up to Kick-Ass."
-Dargis further criticized the misogyny and the poorly delivered jokes, as well as the director's failure to grasp the terrible beauty of violent imagery.
+Dargis further criticised what she perceived to be misogyny and the poorly delivered jokes, as well as the director's failure to grasp the terrible beauty of violent imagery.
 PopMatters said "Like the age old admonition that too many cooks spoil the broth, Kick-Ass 2 suffers from having too many characters and not enough time to deal with them all."
 Gibron wishes there had been more time to explore the supporting characters, like Mother Russia.
 He notes the echoes of Carrie White in the Hit-Girl high school sequences.
 He suggests a Hit-Girl film would be preferable to "limp, unlikable results offered [by this film]".

 Justin Chang of Variety said "Kick-Ass 2 improves on its 2010 predecessor in at least one respect: It doesn't make the mistake of trying to pass off its bone-crunching brutality as something shocking or subversive."
 John DeFore of The Hollywood Reporter said the "Sequel offers exactly the blend of R-rated nastiness and candy-colored action fans expect."

 Peter Bradshaw of The Guardian said "The sequel to 2010's punk-superhero rampage has lost quite a bit of shock value – but Chloë Grace Moretz's Hit-Girl is still the coolest thing in a cape."
 Owen Williams, writing for Empire magazine, notes that despite the larger cast of characters this feels like a smaller film, and calls it a "faithful adaptation of its namesake source comic" and in the absence of Mark Strong he praises Mintz-Plasse for holding his own as the villain.
 He calls it a "more modest success than the first Kick-Ass" and gives it 3 out of 5 stars.

 Filmmaker Quentin Tarantino named the film as one of the ten best he had seen in 2013.